IanChar/AutomataGrowth/README.md

 #### Sampling from Synthetic Data

 I have also set up a framework to sample from synthetic data relatively easily.
 If you want to observe how a certain value changes over the depth of the automaton, you might be able to do this with [sampler.py](./common/sampler.py).
 This file contains the DepthSampler object which, once initialized, can draw samples and find the values of a list of different properties.
-The synthetic data is returned as a pandas DataFrame where each draw in the DataFrame has a corresponding "depth".
+The synthetic data is returned as a pandas' DataFrame where each draw in the DataFrame has a corresponding "depth."
 The properties that one can observe are as follows:

 * states - The number of states within each depth.
 * threads - The number of "threads" (states with a failure not going to start state) within each depth.